andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 There is an order to do things...

 (Have some common slide headings / topics for both @Gaythri and @Andrew to cover)
+@gaythu-rajan and @andrew to talk Discovery and then Delivery

 ---